 This wide trail was the original cattle trail, cut by Sayer, over which cattle were driven from Totara Flats to the Wairarapa.

-Soon after a short sidle to the L on a small shelf, the top of the climb is reached, 45 minutes from the creek crossing.
+Soon after a short sidle to the L on a small shelf, the top of the climb is reached, 35 minutes from the saddle.
 Here the grade eases and 7 minutes of muddy sidle brings you to the Gentle Annie Track up Mt Holdsworth.
-From this junction, the new Mountain House shelter is about 30 minutes distant to the L over the boardwalks of Pig Flat.
+From this junction, the Mountain House Shelter is about 30 minutes distant to the L over the boardwalks of Pig Flat.

+Down First travel the Gentle Annie Track to the Totara Flats turn-off, 75 minutes from Holdsworth Lodge – see 6.2.
+Turning W, the trail sidles muddily across bush faces for 7 minutes to the head of the spur leading down to Totara Creek.
+Ten minutes down from the head of the spur the trail steepens, and 8 minutes later reaches the broad saddle that separates Totara Creek from the swampy headwaters of Carrington Creek.
+From this saddle, a new and well-marked track climbs 80m before dropping towards Totara Creek; it then sidles well above the stream before crossing over a bridge to the TR.
 The first of the grassy manuka flats is soon reached, below which the trail creeps past some large rockfall.
 From this rocky confine the valley opens spectacularly to the full width of the Totara Flats geological crush zone, though the grass flats themselves cannot be seen from this angle.
-A few minutes more brings the suspension bridge across the Waiohine River – a good hour from the first crossing of Totara Creek.
-One minute down the TR of the Waiohine River is the old Totara Flats Hut site and almost immediately the new (2003) Totara Flats Hut.
+A few minutes more brings the suspension bridge across the Waiohine River – an hour from the saddle.
+One minute down the TR of the Waiohine River is the old Totara Flats Hut site and almost immediately Totara Flats Hut.

 Following towards Totara Flats proper, the trail skirts inside the manuka fringe of the bush-edge to find open grassy leads onto the flats themselves.
 Five minutes down the flats, between a grove of kahikatea on the R and the river on the L, cross the rough delta of a stream that drains Cone Ridge, about 20 minutes from Totara Flats Hut.